52古典>英语词典>sneering翻译和用法

 双语例句

-• He's always sneering at people behind their backs.
+• He's always sneering at others.

 • His works-"Sneering at the tiger" tells that it is tragical for people to live without impedimenta consciousness.